Reviving the Shores: A Transformative Shoreline Restoration Project at Whey-ah-Wichen (Cates Park)

 “Whey-ah-Wichen is a village of Tsleil-Waututh and is very important to Tsleil-Waututh people because we lived on the shore, the beach was our front yard.
 And our history is in the soil and sediment along the shoreline; we need to protect that, for the future generations so that their history is not erased from the land.
 So, protecting it and preserving it is preserving our history.”

-Construction will begin in the upland areas in the late spring of 2025.
-The first phase of the beach nourishment will take place from mid-August 2025 to February 2026, which avoids disturbing fish habitat at critical times.
+Construction will begin in the upland areas in the late summer 2025.
+The first phase of the beach nourishment will take place from mid-September 2025 to February 2026, which avoids disturbing fish habitat at critical times.
 Following this, the second phase will take place from August 2026 to February 2027.
+This project has all relevant permits in place: archaeological and Vancouver Fraser Port Authority Environmental Review and Transport Canada (registry number 13503).

 Latest Articles